-Alan Turing was a brilliant mathematician who helped define the theoretical model of the computer as we know it today.
+Alan Turing was a brilliant mathematician who helped define the theoretical model of the computer as we know it today that is used for working gaming and visiting sites that offer Elo Boosting online.
 He was a visionary, one of the few people of his time who recognized the role the computer would play for humanity.
 Andre Theelen’s short documentary highlights a Turing Machine built with LEGO™ for the Center for Mathematics and Informatics (CWI) in Amsterdam, the Netherlands.
 It was constructed by Jeroen van den Bos and Davy Landman for CWI’s exposition ‘Turings Erfenis‘ in honor of the late Alan Turing’s 100th birthday (back on June 23rd).

 Andre talks about the setup, including lighting and camera/lens choices on his Blog;